Øredev 2011 in the rear-view mirror – Part 3

 Greg Young – How to not apply CQRS

-I just love Greg.
-After this session, I stormed out of the room and bursted out I think it’s SO cool that he is the Henry Rollins of software engineering”, on which a complete stranger turned around, equally happy, and shouted “I KNOW!”.
-A minute or so later, I happen to overhear a conversation, where one guy says “Wow, Greg looks JUST like Phil Anselmo”.
+I love Greg.
+After this talk, I stormed out of the room and bursted out that “he is the Henry Rollins of software engineering”, to which a stranger turned around, equally happy, and replied “I KNOW!”.
+Later, I overheard a conversation, where a guy says “Wow, Greg looks JUST like Phil Anselmo”.
+Rock star quality.

-But hey, what did he talk about, I hear you ask.
-Well, he talked about how a good way to fail with CQRS is to apply CQRS everywhere in a monolithic system.
+But what did he talk about I hear you ask.
+Well, he talked about how a good way to fail with CQRS is to apply it everywhere in a monolithic system.

 CQRS is not a top level architecture.
 It requires a bounded context.

-So applying CQRS in a non-core context, without a bounded context, is an almost fail-proof way to fail.
-With CQRS applied everywhere, nothing can change.
+So applying CQRS without a bounded context is an almost fail-proof way to fail.
+When you apply CQRS everywhere, nothing can change.

-Greg then talked about CQRS and DDD and the dangers of imaginary domain experts.
+Greg talked about CQRS & DDD and the dangers of imaginary domain experts.
 Who can be considered to be a domain expert?
-The consultant who have worked with a system for a while, who maybe even answer to another consultant?
-Or the employee who have worked with the domain for a several years, but lack coding skills?
+A consultant who have worked with a system for a while, or an employee who have worked with the domain for years, but lacks coding skills?

 This is really important, since CQRS is business-centric.
-CQRS and DDD doesn’t work without domain expertise.
-The result will become like playing the telephone game and translating Shakespeare with Google Translate.
-BA:s are really good at asking the right questions, but they are not domain experts.
+CQRS and DDD only works with domain expertise.
+It will otherwise be like playing the telephone game and using Google Translate to translate Shakespeare.
+BAs are really good at asking the right questions, but they are not domain experts.

 As an exercise, Greg talked about Programming as Analysis, which I’d like to try.
-The point is that you are supposed to build a system for a domain that you don’t know anything about.
+The point is to build a system for a domain that you don’t know anything about.
 Timebox your access to the domain expert to two hours.
-In two hours, you have to find out everything you need to build your system.
-The entire system.
-Sure, you will fail, but, in doing so, you’ll come up with a bunch of new questions.
-So you throw everything away.
-Then do it all again.
-Two hours.
-Build the entire system.
-Then again.
-Then again.
+In two hours, you have to find out everything you need.

-Greg concluded his talk with pointing out that the most certain way to fail with CQRS is to lear CQRS by building a CQRS framework.
+Greg concluded his talk with pointing out that the most certain way to fail with CQRS is to learn it by building a CQRS framework.
 Instead, you should focus on the business values of applying CQRS.
-Greg finished his talk with calling frameworks “crack for architects” and stating that frameworks are evil.
+Greg finished his talk with calling frameworks “crack for architects” and stating that they are evil.

 A great session!